Arogyadham Ayurveda Treatment Center

 Eating manners and emotions

-With 12 expert advices on how to improve your health with an Ayurvedic Diet, we take the eating habits as one of the most important points.
+With 12 expert advice on how to improve your health with an Ayurvedic Diet, we take eating habits as one of the most important points.
 When you’re overwhelmed by intense feelings, you’re not paying attention to the food you’re eating.
 You can even feel you haven’t eaten at all, so wait until the storm passes before picking up your fork.